 On 20 August, the Macedonian authorities declared a crisis in the border municipalities of Kumanovo and Gevgelija in response to an unprecedented number of irregular migrants entering the country.
 While the declaration shouldn’t affect road traffic, you should avoid travel by train on the route travelling north between Gevgelija and Kumanovo as the trains are currently overloaded with migrants.
 You should also avoid large groups in these areas.

 Most visits to Macedonia are trouble-free.
 Occasional acts of criminal violence occur, although foreigners are not generally targeted.

 On 9-10 May Macedonian police engaged in an operation to detain members of an armed group present in Kumanovo, a town 40km north east of Skopje.
 There was fighting which resulted in casualties.
-The situation in Kumanovo is currently calm with normal police presence.
+The situation in Kumanovo is currently calm.
 The road from Skopje to the border with Serbia is open, as is the border.

 There is an underlying threat from terrorism.
 See Terrorism

 Mosquito-borne diseases, including West Nile virus are present.
 See Health

 Take out comprehensive travel and medical insurance before you travel.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.